pingcap/docs-appdev/en/for-sqlalchemy.md

 ## Step 4.
 Run the application code

 The sample application code in this tutorial (`main.py`) uses SQLAlchemy to map Python methods to SQL operations.
-You can use the example application code on your local machine.
+You can save the example application code as a Python file named `main.py` on your local machine.

 The code performs the following operations: